Tyrrrz/GitHubActionsTestLogger/Readme.md

 Simply install the package in your test project.
 The provided test reporter will automatically be detected and enabled when running in a GitHub Actions environment.

+> **Important**:
+> Ensure that your test project references the latest version of **Microsoft.Testing.Platform**.
+> Older versions of this package may not be compatible with the logger.

 ### [VSTest](https://github.com/microsoft/vstest)